Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ### IsSimpleDeployer vehicle ammo change on deploy

-- `Ammo.AddOnDeploy` determines amount of ammo, added or extracted if negative on deploy.
+- `Ammo.AddOnDeploy` determines amount of ammo, added or extracted, if negative, on deploy.

 In `rulesmd.ini`:
 ```ini